Bon Voyage! (1962 film): Production

+Development

 The film was based on a 1956 novel by Joseph and Merrijane Hayes.
 Joseph Hayes had written The Desperate Hours and Bon Voyage was his second book; he and his wife wrote it after taking a trip across the Atlantic.

-Film rights were bought by Universal before the book had even been published for $125,000 and it was announced the film would be produced by Ross Hunter and written by the Hayes'.
+Film rights were bought by Universal before the book had even been published for $125,000 and that the film was to be produced by Ross Hunter and written by the Hayes'.
 Esther Williams was originally announced as star.
 Then, James Cagney was going to play the lead.
 Filming dates were pushed back when Bing Crosby was linked to the project.

-In early 1960, it was announced Disney had optioned the novel.
+In early 1960, Disney optioned the novel.
 Disney said it was likely Ken Annakin would direct with Karl Malden, James MacArthur and Janet Munro to star.
 Later, Robert Stevenson was announced as director.

-"It's far out for us", said Disney, "but still Disney.
+Disney said: "It's far out for us, but still Disney.
 I'm really a gag man and missed the kind of pictures Frank Capra and Harold Lloyd used to make.
 Since nobody else wanted to do them, I decided to make them myself."

-Eventually, Fred MacMurray, Jane Wyman, and Tommy Kirk were confirmed as the three leads.
-However, casting the daughter proved more difficult.
-"You must build a picture", said Walt Disney.
-"You don't write it all – only part of it.
+Eventually, Fred MacMurray, Jane Wyman, and Tommy Kirk were confirmed as the three leads, but casting the daughter proved more difficult.
+Disney commented: "You must build a picture.
+You don't write it all – only part of it.
 And it's the light and comic picture that's toughest of all to build."

 Michael Callan was cast from the play of West Side Story.
-Deborah Walley was cast on the basis of her performance in Gidget Goes Hawaiian.
+Deborah Walley was cast on the basis of her performance in Gidget Goes Hawaiian (in which Callan had also appeared _.

+Shooting

 Filming began on 15 August 1961.
-It took place partly on location on a genuine ocean cruiser travelling across the Atlantic and in France.
+It took place partly on location on a genuine ocean liner, the SS United States, travelling across the Atlantic and in France.
 Walt Disney accompanied the film on location.
+Tommy Kirk recalled it as a troublesome production:

+We all got sick in France.
+Everybody got this awful dysentery; everybody was sick as dogs for a couple of weeks.
+And we still had to shoot; I remember that.
+Frankly, I couldn’t stand James Neilson, the director; I thought he was a real jerk.
+He had all the tact of a toilet seat; 1 just couldn't stand him.

 Tommy Kirk did not get along with Jane Wyman:

 I thought Jane Wyman was a hard, cold woman and I got to hate her by the time I was through with Bon Voyage.
 Of course, she didn't like me either, so I guess it came natural.
 I think she had some suspicion that I was gay and all I can say is that, if she didn't like me for that, she doesn't like a lot of people.

+Kirk says the film was the only time he had a fight with Fred MacMurray.